miayam/miayam/src/pages/now.md

 I am working on a side project using [WooCommerce](https://woocommerce.com/) as a GraphQL/REST API endpoint and SSG of my choice ([Eleventy](https://www.11ty.dev/) and [Astro 🌟](https://astro.build/)) in the front.
 It is a boilerplate to decouple backend and frontend on [WooCommerce](https://woocommerce.com/) app.

-I am prepared for the worst by saving and investing.
+I am preparing for the worst by saving and investing.
 [Here's how it's done](https://miayam.io/articles/aldi-taher-tujuan-investasi-dan-manajemen-keuangan).

 Last updated: May 2022.